 - Do you need to rewrite some of your website copy for extra clarity and be more concise about benefits rather than features?

 - Can you offer a short-term incentive - a time-limited giveaway, a number of limited discounts?

 - Can you work to improve or adjust your Calls-To-Action on all pages?

 - Would it be useful for visitors to create a set of Step-by-Step instructions?

 - Any forms on your website, can you make them shorter and targetted?

 - Can you improve or increase the trust factors on your website?

-We can provide you with a FREE a microscopic audit of your website.
+Take advantage of our FREE a microscopic performance review of your website.
 Just fill out your details and we'll get started.
-Our FREE audit includes:
+Our FREE health-check includes:

 - User experience

 - Conversion optimisation